-The policies and procedures set forth in the BPAAR Telephone Hearing Tip Sheet for 2023, attached hereto as Addendum A to these Rules and Regulations, shall apply to all assessment appeal hearings to be conducted in 2023.
-The policies and procedures in the BPAAR Telephone Hearing Tip Sheet for 2023 shall prevail in the event of a conflict with the Rules and Regulations.
+The policies and procedures set forth in the BPAAR TelephoneHearing Tip Sheet for the applicable Appeal Year, attached hereto as Addendum A to these Rules and Regulations, shall apply to all assessment appeal hearings to be conducted in that Appeal Year.
+The policies and procedures in the BPAAR Telephone Hearing Tip Sheet shall prevail in the event of a conflict with the Rules and Regulations that is not inconsistent with the County Administrative Code.